falldowngoboone/falldowngoboone-com/src/blog/lean-into-the-fear/index.md

 The first time I was asked to give a software talk, I had been a professional developer for less than a year.
 I was terrified, but I did it.
 Was it good?
 Meh.
 But the important part was I stepped out of my comfort zone.
 I still experience a fear of public speaking, but the more I push through that fear, the quieter its gets.

 If fear is the only thing keeping you from doing something that could otherwise enrich your life, lean into it.
 Intentionally do something *because* it scares you.
-Start YouTube channel.
+Start a YouTube channel.
 Give a talk at a Meetup.
 Try [blogging for 28 days straight](https://www.falldowngoboone.com/blog/blogruary-28-days-of-posting/).

 Push past the fear, get comfortable with being uncomfortable.
 You never know what it might lead to.